Stuyk/ramblings/README.md

 - [Principles of Life](./principles-of-life.md) - A series of simple paragraphs explaining my own belief system

+## Economics

+- [Economically Rigged](./economically-rigged.md) - A simple guide to your wealth inequality.

 ## Growth

 - [Why I left Ultra ($UOS)](./why-i-left-ultra-uos.md) - A document that highlights my time at Ultra and reflections on it.